CS Păulești: History

-CS Păulești was established in 1959 in Găgeni, a village belonging to Păulești commune, under the name of Rapid GAC Găgeni and became, from the summer of 1964, Rapid Păulești playing in the Ploiești City Championship, Category II, but was disbanded in 1966.
+CS Păulești was established in 1959 in Găgeni, a village belonging to the Păulești commune, under the name of Rapid GAC Găgeni and became, from the summer of 1964, Rapid Păulești playing in the Ploiești City Championship, Category II, but was disbanded in 1966.

-In 1973, football reappeared in Păulești, the team was re-established under the name of Petrolul Păulești.

-Renamed again as Rapid Păulești, the team coached by Dumitru Iancu, won the Ploiești Municipal Championship Category II (1974) and Category I (1976) promoting in the County Championship 2nd Category after finishing in 2nd place at the final tournament played against Victoria Bordeni, Avântul Tomșani, Recolta Filipeștii de Târg and Victoria Olteni, on the Prahova Stadium in Ploiești.

-In the 1980–81 season, the club was excluded in the first part of the championship and followed, again, a long period of break in the life of the team.
+In 1973, football reappeared in Păulești, and the team was re-established under the name of Petrolul Păulești.
+Renamed again as Rapid Păulești, the team coached by Dumitru Iancu, won the Ploiești Municipal Championship Category II (1974) and Category I (1976), promoting to the County Championship 2nd Category after finishing in 2nd place at the final tournament played against Victoria Bordeni, Avântul Tomșani, Recolta Filipeștii de Târg and Victoria Olteni, on Prahova Stadium in Ploiești.
+However, Rapid Păulești was excluded in the first part of the 1980–81 season, which was followed by another long break in the team’s activity.

-The club was refounded again in the summer of 1989, under the name of Victoria Păulești and, under the guidance of Valeriu Manolescu, promoted in the County Championship 2nd Category at the end of the 1989–90 season.
+The club was refounded in the summer of 1989 under the name of Victoria Păulești and, under the guidance of Valeriu Manolescu, promoted to the County Championship 2nd Category at the end of the 1989–90 season.

+From the summer of 1990, the club was taken over by the company Elancoop, with Gheorghe Tomescu appointed as head coach.
+Between 1992 and 1994, the team was self-financed and coached by Alexandru Fronea.

+The team was renamed Uranus, with Marcel Urlățeanu serving as head coach, and was subsequently relegated to the county’s second division.
+In 1997, it returned to the first county league after the series winners, Avântul Măgureni, were denied promotion because their stadium was not approved.

+Before the start of the 1997–98 season, the club changed its name to Petrolul Păulești and served as a development team for youth players of Petrolul Ploiești, under the management of Constantin Doru Tudorie.
+In the summer of 2000, the partnership with the Ploiești club ended, and the team was taken over by Dan Iancu, who at the time became the youngest president in county football.